By John Reizner |

 Many observers speculate whether this mini-crash and the ensuing destruction of wealth may be the event whose consequences may reverberate through the Chinese economy – causing systemic shock in other sectors such as the always volatile real estate market.
 Many Chinese citizens had rotated their savings from investing in property to plunging into stocks on the Shanghai exchange.
 They have been left holding the bag with their savings given a large haircut.

 I have written articles on this website how the direction of the Chinese stock market may be a leading indicator of our stock market’s direction.
+I wrote about potentially destabilizing events from China to our markers long ago here.
 The cracking of the equities (and real estate) bubble shortly before the 2008 financial crisis was preceded by a biting correction months before in the Shanghai stock market.
 We will see if the swoon in China continues as that bear market has already spooked the American stock market.

 The Chinese government's attempt to stem the selling tide in Shanghai stocks is reminiscent of the October 1929 stock market crash in the U.S. when major players such as the Vice Chairman of the NYSE Richard Whitney and a cadre of bankers purchased large blocks of U.S. Steel and other major corporations’ stocks at prices that were above the market.